qkeluna/ai-chatbot/README.md

 - `app/globals.css` - Global styles and theme
 - `components/ui/` - Reusable UI components
 - `components/Chatbot.tsx` - Direct chatbot styles

-### Avatar

-Place your avatar image in the public folder and update the path in in `lib/config.ts`.

 ## 🔧 Technical Details